 and ready to meet what fate shall send.

 Tragically, Alister Mackenzie was killed by a direct bomb hit at St. Eloi, Belgium, (Flanders) in April 1916.

 Twelve years after his death, Alister’s nephew, Louis’ son Alexander, took up his uncle’s torch.
 Using Alistair’s last canoe, he competed in the International Double Blade single race at the Toronto Canoe Club Fall Regatta in 1928.
 He won the race by many lengths.

 When he was given the trophy, he found that Alister’s name was on the same one already, four times.

 Today even the most modern racing canoes, sleeker and shallower than those of bygone days, are modeled after Alister’s revolutionary design.

 Addendum – both of Alister’s unique canoes are on display in the Marine room of the museum.
 In August of 2016 Alister’s double-bladed paddle – carefully preserved and restored — was donated to the museum by long-time Foot’s Bay cottagers David & Beverley Little, and is now on display alongside Alister’s canoes.

-Be sure to come in to see this display during our 2017 season.
+Be sure to come in to see this display.

 Thank you to Huntington Christie for the photos of Alister MacKenzie, and to former summer student Sarah Wardroper for writing the Alister MacKenzie article.